On the joint estimation of flow fields and particle properties from Lagrangian data: Introduction

 \subsection{Capabilities and limitations of Lagrangian particle tracking}

 Lagrangian particle tracking has emerged as a leading diagnostic for volumetric velocimetry in both laboratory and field environments \citep{Schroder2024, Bristow2023, Li2024a}.
-Compared to tomographic particle image velocimetry (PIV) \citep{Scarano2012}, it achieves higher spatial resolution and nearly ghost-free particle fields, enabling more accurate computation of derivatives and more reliable pressure inference \citep{Gent2017}.
-Tracks are obtained by seeding the flow with tracer particles (or by leveraging natural tracers), imaging them with one or more cameras, and reconstructing 3D particle positions before linking them in time.
-Multi-camera triangulation provides high-accuracy localization from overlapping views, while single-camera methods such as digital in-line holography (DIH) \citep{Toloui2015, Mallery2019}, plenoptic cameras \citep{Fahringer2015, Hall2017}, or defocusing imaging \citep{Guo2019} enable 4D measurements in settings where optical access is limited.
+Compared to tomographic particle image velocimetry (PIV, Scarano, \citeyear{Scarano2012}), it achieves higher spatial resolution and nearly ghost-free particle fields, enabling more accurate computation of derivatives and more reliable pressure inference \citep{vanGent2017}.
+Tracks are obtained by seeding the flow with tracer particles (or by leveraging natural tracers), imaging them with one or more cameras, and reconstructing three-dimensional (3D) particle positions before linking them in time.
+Multi-camera triangulation provides high-accuracy localization from overlapping views, while single-camera methods such as digital in-line holography (DIH, Toloui et al., \citeyear{Toloui2015}; Mallery et al. \citeyear{Mallery2019}), plenoptic cameras \citep{Fahringer2015, Hall2017}, or defocusing imaging \citep{Guo2019} enable four-dimensional measurements in settings where optical access is limited.
 Recent advances, including the predictor--corrector approach of Shake-The-Box (STB) tracking \citep{Schanz2016, Schroder2024}, object-aware LPT near boundaries \citep{Wieneke2024}, field-scale deployments in atmospheric turbulence \citep{Bristow2023, Li2024a}, and multi-pulse schemes for high-speed compressible flows \citep{Novara2019, Manovski2021}, have expanded the technique's reach.
 Hence, LPT is now frequently applied to flows of practical relevance.